Tickle pillory with cats

 In 2016, the town of Thame in Britain gained global attention when it considered a proposal to construct stocks within its limits.
 The idea was that the stocks could be used for hire as well as charitable events.
 “Perhaps for charity, we could arrange something fun, like having individuals sit in the stocks while others donate money based on the duration they withstand having their feet tickled and syrup poured between their toes, all in good humor.”

-Pillory tickle torture in popular culture
+Tickle torture in pillory in popular culture

 Movies